Vocabulary for ASVAB

 National Guard, Coast Guard, and Marine Corps, to select candidates and assign them suitable positions within the various departments of the Armed Services.

 The importance of vocabulary cannot be stressed enough.
 It is one of the crucial sections that contributes towards your overall Armed Forces Qualification Test (AFQT) score.
 It is computed from the scores of the following four sub-tests:

 - Passage Comprehension (PC)

 - Word Knowledge (WK)

-It should also be noted that with the increase in competition, the GT scores are, more or less, increasing each year.
-Hence, a minimum cut-off score of 100 in GT would not suffice or guarantee your selection to the services.
+It should also be noted that with the increase in competition, the GT scores are more or less, increasing each year.
+Hence, a minimum cut-off score of 100 would not suffice or guarantee your selection to the services.